Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 1. The firmware finishes any moves left in its buffer.
 1. **sleep.g** is run if present.
-1. All motors are set to idle current, heaters are turned off.
+1. All motors are set to idle current.
+Heaters are turned off if sleep.g does not exist (RRF 3.4), or always unless H1 was given (RRF 3.3 and earlier).

 If Marlin is emulated in RepRapFirmware, this does the same as [M25](/User_manual/Reference/Gcodes/M25){target=_blank} if the code was read from a serial or Telnet connection, else the macro file **sleep.g** is run before all heaters and drives are turned off.